 Where to find me

-My private practice is in Washington and Horsham, West Sussex.
-Alongside my private work I used to also work with As You Are, a counselling service for people living in and around Southwick and Carers Support Sussex, a charity providing support for carers in west Sussex.
+My private practice is in Washington, West Sussex.
+Previously I have also worked with As You Are, a counselling service for people living in and around Southwick and Carers Support Sussex, a charity providing support for carers in west Sussex.

 Qualifications and Training

 My foundational training in Transactional Analysis serves as the core framework for my practice.
 Transactional Analysis is a psychotherapy approach that provides a valuable foundation for comprehending the psychological makeup of individuals.
 It aids in our understanding of how people are structured psychologically, how they operate, and how they manifest their personalities through their actions (Download a pdf on TA therapy here)